How To Write A Thesis - A Step by Step Guide

 - List of equipment used for an analysis

-Note that figures and tables with captions should be mentioned in the text and not in this section until unless they are more than 1-2 pages in length.
+Note that figures and tables with captions should be mentioned in the text and not in this section unless they are more than 1-2 pages in length.

-Wondering how long should a thesis be?
+Wondering how long a thesis should be?

 Try to avoid unnecessary and irrelevant details.
 For repeated information, use tables.